ibmjstart/bluemix-node-mysql-uploader/README.md

 ## Prerequisites ##

 Before we begin, we first need to install the command line tool that will be used to upload and manage your application.
-Cloud Foundry uses a tool called [**cf**](https://github.com/cloudfoundry/cli).
-Make sure you are using v6 of the cf cli by using
+Cloud Foundry uses a tool called [**cf**](https://github.com/cloudfoundry/cli/releases).
+If you've previously installed an older version of the cf tool, make sure you are now using v6 of the cf cli via

     cf -v

 to see the version.